Motivated to Give

 - “Aren’t we told to “Do unto others as we would have them do unto us?” - Religion

 Have the learners look at their first sticky note that tells what motivates adults to give.
-They each place them under one of the seven categories that best matches their explanation.
+They each place their sticky note under one of the seven categories that best matches their explanation.
 Discuss any new ideas or observations.

 Now distribute and have the learners read the handout: Top Ten Reasons for Youth to Volunteer.
 While they are reading, write the ten reasons on the display area.

-Have the learners reread their second sticky note (youth motivations) and come to the display area to place their comment in the column that best matches their personal motivation to give.
+Have the learners place their second sticky note in the column of the display that best matches their personal motivation to give.

 Discuss the similarities and differences between adults and teens in the motivations for volunteering.